Continuous through 49 States and the District of Columbia

 The Fifty Trail Guide serves two major purposes.
 First, in large measure, it is a Meta-Guide.
 Many of the constituent trails have their own published information and maps.
 For those portions of the Fifty Trail this Guide refers to that material.

 The Fifty Trail is the glue that connects these major trails into a seamless whole.
 Where connecting routes and shorter or less well-documented trails are used, this Guide will strive to provide the primary resource information.

 The home edition is an abbreviated on-line version of a full-blown guide book that will include detailed maps and turn-by-turn directions, access and resource information, and contacts for the associated trail organizations.

 The trail is divided into Fifty Segments, each one associated with a State or the District.
 The Guide is organized by these segments—Fifty chapters presenting trail information from west to east across North America.

 Within each of the segments, a fifty-mile “Heart of the Trail” section has been designated.
 Hikers can receive recognition for completing an entire individual (state) segment but there will also be a special award recognizing an individual for completing the HEART OF section.
 Details are still in the works, but the ‘prize’ will be a patch or sticker and/or a stamp in a passport-style booklet.
 Hikers can strive to collect as many of the segment completion awards and “HEART OF” awards as they can.

-FIFTY TRAIL HIKERS GUILD
+FIFTY TRAIL NATION

 It is hoped that a non-profit parent organization of Fifty Trail enthusiasts can be formed.
 The purposes would be to advocate for and improve the National Trails System and the Fifty Trail’s connecting routes, and to provide support for and recognition of hikers who use the route.